awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-instancelaunchfailure.md

 + **Solution**: Create a new Auto Scaling group\.

 ## The requested Availability Zone is no longer supported\.
 Please retry your request\.\.\.<a name="ts-as-instancelaunchfailure-5"></a>
-+ **Error Message**: The requested Availability Zone is no longer supported\.
++ **Error message**: The requested Availability Zone is no longer supported\.
 Please retry your request by not specifying an Availability Zone or choosing <list of available Availability Zones>\.
 Launching EC2 instance failed\.
 + **Cause**: The Availability Zone associated with your Auto Scaling group might not be currently available\.
 + **Solution**: Update your Auto Scaling group with the recommendations in the error message\.

 ## Your requested instance type \(<instance type>\) is not supported in your requested Availability Zone \(<instance Availability Zone>\)\.\.\.<a name="ts-as-instancelaunchfailure-6"></a>
-+ **Error Message**: Your requested instance type \(<instance type>\) is not supported in your requested Availability Zone \(<instance Availability Zone>\)\.
++ **Error message**: Your requested instance type \(<instance type>\) is not supported in your requested Availability Zone \(<instance Availability Zone>\)\.
 Please retry your request by not specifying an Availability Zone or choosing <list of Availability Zones that supports the instance type>\.
 Launching EC2 instance failed\.
 + **Cause**: The instance type associated with your launch configuration might not be currently available in the Availability Zones specified in your Auto Scaling group\.
 + **Solution**: Update your Auto Scaling group with the recommendations in the error message\.